hashgraph/hedera-services/docs/design/crypto-transfer.md

 `cryptoTransfer(TransferList, TokenTransferList[])`

 ### Hedera Services Changes
 Currently, the `TransferPrecompile` class decodes and operates on a list of `TokenTransferWrapper` instances.
-In order to additionally support transfers of hbars with minimal disruption, create new wrapper classes TransferWrapper and `CryptoTransferWrapper` as shown.
+In order to additionally support transfers of hbars with minimal disruption, create new wrapper classes `TransferWrapper` and `CryptoTransferWrapper` as shown.

 ![Crypto Transfer Wrappers](images/crypto_wrappers.png)

-Fees and change operations will be modified to use the data in the CryptoTransferWrapper.
+Fees and change operations will be modified to be derived from the data in the CryptoTransferWrapper.

 ## Acceptance Tests